SteveLasker/RegistryArtifactTypes/README.md

 ```
   ## CNAB - Cloud Native Application Bundles

-[CNAB](./cnab/readme.md) is interesting as they aren't just a specific artifact in a registry, rather they reference other artifacts in a registry.
+[CNAB](./cnab/readme.md) is interesting as they aren't just a specific artifact in a registry, rather they can reference other artifacts in a registry.
 A CNAB can reference an invocation image, a Helm Chart, or several other images that would be deployed.
 It may also reference arm or cloud formation templates to establish the infrastructure.

 **example**